 Grusonia hystrix, Opuntia hystrix

-Cylindropuntia hystrix is a shrubby cactus with cylindrical segments covered with long spines.
-Segments are green, with strong tubercles and up to 6 inches (15 cm) long.
-Flowers are red and up to 1.2 inches (3 cm) in diameter.
+Cylindropuntia hystrix is a shrubby cactus with green cylindrical segments with strong tubercles and clusters of long spines.
+The segments are up to 6 inches (15 cm) long.
+Flowers are pinkish-red and up to 1.2 inches (3 cm) in diameter.